Current Account in Greece

 5 years of economic forecasts for more than 30 economic indicators.

 Greece Current Account Chart

 Get a sample report showing our regional, country and commodities data and analysis.

 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The number of unemployed workers fell by 6,039 in June compared to May while the seasonally-adjusted unemployment rate ticked down to 17.0% from 17.1% in the previous month, according to data released by the Hellenic Statistical Authority (ELSTAT).
+The number of unemployed workers decreased by 45,571 in September compared to August, while the seasonally-adjusted unemployment rate dropped to 13.0% in September, compared to 13.9% in the previous month.

 Industrial output grew 9.7% year-on-year in working-day adjusted terms in September, cooling marginally from August’s 10.0% increase.

 November 1, 2021